-- scheme (str or dict) The regridding scheme to perform.
-If both source and target grid are structured (regular or irregular), can be one of the built-in schemes linear, linear_extrapolate, nearest, area_weighted, unstructured_nearest.
-Alternatively, a dict that specifies generic regridding (see below). - lat_offset (bool) Offset the grid centers of the latitude coordinate w.r.t. the pole by half a grid step.
+• scheme (str) - The regridding scheme to perform, choose from linear, linear_extrapolate, nearest, area_weighted, unstructured_nearest.

+- lat_offset (bool) Offset the grid centers of the latitude coordinate w.r.t. the pole by half a grid step.
 This argument is ignored if target_grid is a cube or file. - lon_offset (bool) Offset the grid centers of the longitude coordinate w.r.t.
 Greenwich meridian by half a grid step.
 This argument is ignored if target_grid is a cube or file.